leblancfg/leblancfg.github.io/content/data_bus.md

 }
 ```

-As you can see, the data bus is a dictionary with two keys: input and output.
-Each of these keys contains a nested dictionary with data and metadata keys.
-The data key holds the actual data that we're working with, while the metadata key holds information about the data, such as its source and destination.
+In this example, the data bus dictionary has three datasets: input, imputed and output.
+Each contains a nested dictionary with the actual dataset, and metadata keys.
+This metadata key holds information about the data, such as its source and destination.

 So if you need to pass a dataset to a function or method, you can pass the data bus and the key for the dataset you want to use: